-It can be confusing to tell who is an alcoholic and who needs alcohol rehab treatment to recover.
+It can be confusing to tell who is an alcoholic and who needs alcohol rehab treatment to recover from alcoholism.
 Learning about alcoholism as a disease and the alcohol treatment options that are available to address the condition as a whole is critical because the reality is that alcoholism can be deadly.

 Alcoholism is a disease, and, simply put, alcoholism kills.
 Whether through liver failure or a drunken driving accident, this deadly ailment claims lives daily.
 It not only ruins the lives of those who suffer from it, but it also destroys the families that alcoholics belong to and are responsible for.